 12. Italy is the birthplace of the Christmas Carol, too.
 Allegedly, St. Francis of Assisi introduced the Christmas tradition of carolling.
 Unlike the solemn church hymns, carols were simple songs which people could sing anywhere as an expression of their joy at the birth of Christ.

-13. At Christmas in Italy there are four gift-giving traditions:
+13. At Christmas in Italy there are four gift-giving traditions.
+Click here to read about them in detail.
+In a nutshell, they are:

 - 6th December – when St. Nicholas visits the upper Northern regions of the country;